 Next, we are formatting the Expression values.
 As we all know that the Order Quantity is Number so we are selecting the Number.
 And Sum of Sales Amount is money, and that’s why we are selecting the money.

-Use this page to change the Font family, style, and font size as per your requirements.
+Use this QlikView Scatter Chart page to change the Font family, style, and font size as per your requirements.
 From the below screenshot you can see that, we changed the Font = Old English Text MT, and Font size to 11

 Layout page is used to provide the shadow effects to your Scatter chart, or you can apply the custom theme by clicking the Apply Theme button.
-As you can see from the below screenshot, we changed the shadow intensity to Medium, and Border width to 3 (extra thickness to border).
+Here, we changed the shadow intensity to Medium, and Border width to 3 (extra thickness to border).

 Caption page is used to style the QlikView Scatter Chart Caption.
 Here you can change the background, color, position, and so on for your Scatter Chart.
-As you can see from the below screenshot, we changed the Inactive Caption Text color, and Background color.
+For now, we changed the Inactive Caption Text color, and Background color.
 Once you done, click the Finish button

 Now you can see our newly created Scatter Chart in QlikView.

 Let me hover over my mouse on the Symbols.
-As you can see from the below screenshot, it is displaying the Postal Code, Sales amount, and it’s Order Quantity (Data label).
+As you can see, it is displaying the Postal Code, Sales amount, and it’s Order Quantity (Data label).